HazyResearch/deepdive/doc/doc/multinomial.md

     I{a = 1, b = 1}
     I{a = 2, b = 0}
     I{a = 2, b = 1}

+Note each of the factor above has a corresponding weight, i.e., we have the one weight for each possible assignments of variables in multinomial factor.

 # Chunking Example